mes32/saga-portfolio/README.md

 # 2. Create a database named 'portfolio'
 createdb portfolio

-# 3. Create tables in 'portfolio' named 'projects' and 'tags'
+# 3. Create tables named 'tags' and 'projects' inside the portfolio database
 #    - See portfolio.sql for detailed SQL instructions

 # 4. Install node dependencies using NPM